dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-3-using-cns.md

 Requesting Storage
 ------------------

 To get storage provisioned as a user you have to "claim" storage.
-The *PersistentVolumeClaim* (PVC) basically acts a request to the system to provision storage with certain properties, like a specific capacity.
+The `PersistentVolumeClaim` (PVC) basically acts a request to the system to provision storage with certain properties, like a specific capacity.
-Also the access mode is set here, where *ReadWriteOnce* allows one container at a time to mount this storage.
+Also the access mode is set here, where *ReadWriteOnce* allows one container at a time to mount and access this storage.

-&#8680; Where are going to do this as a user.
-Login in as user `developer`:
+&#8680; Where are going to do this as a regular OpenShift user.
+Login in as `developer`:

     oc login -u developer

-&#8680; If you no projects, create one:
+&#8680; If you have no projects, create one:

     oc new-project playground